MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-arefieldsloaded-method.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # Record.AreFieldsLoaded Method
-Checks whether the specified fields are all initally loaded.
+Checks whether the specified fields are all initially loaded.

 ## Syntax